podhrmic/ivy-cpp/README.md

 # ivy-cpp
 Ivy Bus implementation in C++11, original code cloned from https://svn.tls.cena.fr/svn/ivy/ivy-c++/trunk

-**NOTE** This implementation assumes there is only one application running the *ivyMainLoop* - if that is not the case, proceed at your own risk.

 this is the c++ api for ivy.

 It's a wrapper over ivy-c, so ivy-c should be installed prior this.